Areeb297/Onasi-Agentic-Appointment-Booking/readme.md

 ## Overview

 The **Dental Scheduler Voice Agent** is an AI-powered application designed to automate appointment scheduling for Allballa Dental Center.
 Built with **FastAPI**, **Twilio**, **OpenAI Realtime API**, and **SQL Server**, it handles incoming and outgoing calls, processes natural language to schedule appointments, and integrates with a robust database for reliable transaction management.
 The agent uses voice interactions to greet patients, retrieve available slots, confirm appointments, and save bookings to the database.
+Here outbound calls means our app calling the patient & inbound means incoming calls (someone calling the patient from our Twilio number)

 Key features:
 - **Voice Interaction**: Handles real-time voice conversations using Twilio's media streaming and OpenAI's Realtime API.